 Until 25 February 2022, everyone can contribute to reach the minimum target of €1 million needed to complete the financing.
 It is possible to become a sponsor and actor of this project by making a donation on http://www.tousmecenes.fr or by sending LOUVRE to 92 004 for a donation of 5 euros by SMS.

-In addition, corporate and individual donor benefits include tax cuts and invitations.
-For individuals, the tax reduction is equal to 66% of the donation amount, capped annually at 20% of taxable income.
-As the website underlines "For €30 or more (or €10, €20 after tax reduction), donors will receive an invitation for two people to discover the museum’s collections."
-Businesses can also benefit from a 60% or 40% reduction in corporate tax or income tax.
-The museum already benefits from the support of the Société des Amis du Louvre to the tune of 250,000 euros, and continues to raise funds from companies and major French and foreign donors to raise the 2.6 million euros needed in total.
+In addition, benefits are available to corporate and individual donors, including tax reductions and invitations.
+For individuals, the tax reduction is equal to 66% of the amount of the donation, capped annually at 20% of taxable income.
+As the website points out "For €30 or more (or €10.20 after tax reduction), donors will receive an invitation for two people to discover the museum’s collections."
+Companies can also benefit from a reduction in corporate tax or income tax of 60% or 40%.
+The museum already benefits from the support of the Société des Amis du Louvre to the tune of 250,000 euros, and at the same time continues its search for funds from French and foreign companies and major donors to raise the necessary 2.6 million euros in total.

-The All Patrons Initiative Since 2010, 27,000 donors including 11,000 have participated in more than one campaign and 170 donors to all, according to museum figures.
-To give an account of the scale and success of these campaigns, it will be recalled that the one of 2017 relating to the acquisition of the Book of Hours offered by François I to his niece Jeanne d'Albret (and also spent in the collection of Mazarin) had raised €1.5 million thanks to 8,500 donors, which also makes it possible to be optimistic about the success that this new campaign should meet.
+The “All Patrons!” includes since 2010, 27,000 donors including 11,000 who have participated in more than one campaign and 170 donors at all, according to the museum’s figures.
+To reflect the scope and the success of these campaigns, recall that the 2017 campaign relating to the acquisition of the Book of Hours offered by François I to his niece Jeanne d'Albret (and also spent in the Mazarin collection) had raised €1.5 million thanks to 8,500 donors, which also makes it possible to be optimistic about the success of this new campaign.